tokio-rs/website/content/docs/getting-started/futures.md

 # Non-blocking sockets

 The way to avoid blocking a thread when performing an operation like read is to not block the thread!
+Non-blocking sockets allow performing operations, like read, without blocking the thread.
 When the socket has no pending data in its receive buffer, the `read` function returns immediately, indicating that the socket was "not ready" to perform the read operation.

 When using a Tokio [`TcpStream`], a call to `read` will always immediately return